nitheeshkumar-2511/Titanic-Survival-Prediction/README.md

 The Titanic challenge on Kaggle is a competition in which the task is to predict the survival or the death of a given passenger based on a set of variables describing him such as his age, his sex, or his passenger class on the boat.

 This is my first try on the challenge, even my first project on the field of Machine Learning.
-I have recently achieved an accuracy score of 0.72 on the public leaderboard, which is not so good.
 I am a new guy in the field.
 I make the prediction via the **Desicion Tree Classifier**.
 My work is stored in the file `titanic-survival-prediction.ipynb` and.
 My final result is stored in the file `submission.csv`.